zooxo/desk15/README.md

     Please note:
     When in HEX mode enter numbers >9 with a dot (ie .1=a, .6=f).
-    To set the OFFTIME enter the desired value (5-300) in seconds to the stack and press Toff (fGSB6).
+    To set the OFFTIME (default is 60s) enter the desired value (5-300) in seconds to the stack and press Toff (fGSB6).
     Be careful when setting the lcd brightness (fGSB4, 0-64) or lcd voltage (fGSB5, 0-5-7).
 The default values are 0 and 5.
     Get/set date and time from/to the real time clock (RTC) with the gGSB menu.